 Lower Merrimack River Corridor Plan - The Lower Merrimack River Corridor Management Plan provides guidance for the Lower Merrimack River Local Advisory Committee and the four communities within the corridor: Merrimack, Litchfield, Nashua, and Hudson.
 It will be updated in 2022 thanks to a Local Sourcewater Protection Grant of $9,193 from NH DES.

 Nashua Region Water Resiliency Action Plan - The goal of the Nashua Region Water Resiliency Action Plan is to help municipalities become more resilient to the impacts that climate change has on their water infrastructure and vulnerable populations.
+The plan was completed in 2016 with funding by the US Environmental Protection Agency’s Healthy Communities Grant Program.

 Hazardous Substances Protection Overlay District